Appearance

 πΊοΈ Memory map background β

-Within the input buffer, data is serialized in the following order:
+Within the input buffer, data is serialized as follows:

-Hence for a transaction that accepts no accounts and includes a memo string to print, the input buffer layout is as follows:
+Hence for an instruction that accepts no accounts and includes a memo string to print, the input buffer layout is as follows:

 | Offset | Size | Description |